 Woodruff is a very small city located in the state of South Carolina.
-With a population of 4,129 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
-Woodruff has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 4,418 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
+Much of the housing stock in Woodruff was built prior to World War II, making it one of the older and more historic cities in the country.

-Woodruff is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Woodruff doesn't have a public transportation system that people use for their commute.

 Woodruff is an extremely ethnically-diverse city.
 The people who call Woodruff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodruff residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodruff include Italian, English, German, and Scots-Irish.
+Important ancestries of people in Woodruff include English, Irish, European, Scots-Irish, and Italian.

 The most common language spoken in Woodruff is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.